lightward/mechanic-tasks/docs/manage-tagging-for-a-time-limited-membership-product/README.md

 # Manage tagging for a time-limited membership product

-Tags: Tag, Membership, Time-Limited, Products
+Tags: Membership, Products, Tag, Time-Limited

 Use this task to automatically tag customers when they purchase specific a membership product, and then untag them after a certain amount of time has passed!
 (Optionally, this task can also automatically untag the customer if/when their membership order is cancelled.)